 Phiri often says, "You must have a big vision!"
 His vision becomes reality every day at the Grace Center.
 Orphaned children have a father; the sick find healing and the opportunity to minister healing to others; the persecuted serve as leaders in their communities; the abandoned and rejected extend Jesus' love and grace to others.

 Ernest brings a strong leadership capacity, the ability to relate across cultures, and a deep desire and determination to assist the people of his community.
 Ernest has five adult children of his own and hundreds more that call him "Daddy".
 He lives at the Grace Center.

 Debbie Brownlow has joined the Circle of Hope Community with more than nine years of teaching experience.
 Her years in the classroom provide an excellent background for working with children, but Debbie will tell you that the children are not her first reason for joining Circle of Hope.
 She is deeply concerned for the leadership in Malawi and has dedicated herself to supporting, encouraging, training and developing that leadership.
 Debbie has traveled to Malawi many times providing leadership and education training.

-Dave recently moved to Marion IN where he is now serving as the Academic Dean at Wesley Seminary at Indiana Wesleyan University.
+Dave recently moved to Marion IN where he teaches at Indiana Wesleyan University.

 Dave's heart for the local church and for pastors as they lead is a driving force which keeps him on the road speaking in conferences and in the classroom preparing pastors for ministry.
 He keeps our board on our toes theologically with devotions and direction from Scripture.
 His first concern is always how our decisions will effect the local church in Malawi.